wasami/DiscordBot/README.md

     "token": "YOUR_TOKEN_HERE"
 }
 ```
-Go to the Bot page again on the Discord developer portal and get your token from there, replace it with 'YOUR_TOKEN_HERE' and save the file.
+Go to the bot page again on the Discord developer portal and get your token from there, replace it with 'YOUR_TOKEN_HERE' and save the file.

-finally open up a command line, go to the repo and install the node dependencies by using this command:
+Finally open up a command line, go to the repo and install the node dependencies by using this command:
 ```
 npm install
 ```
 ### Run the bot
 Hopefully, by this point you have carried out the necessary steps to run the bot yourself.
 All that is left is execute this command
 ```